US manufacturing growth slows in October to 60.8% reading

 U.S. manufacturing growth slowed in October amid growing headaches from supply chain bottlenecks

-WASHINGTON -- U.S. manufacturing growth slowed in October amid growing headaches from supply chain bottlenecks.
+WASHINGTON -- U.S. manufacturing growth slowed in October amid growing headaches from supply chain bottlenecks and labor shortages.

 Any reading above 50 indicates growth in the manufacturing sector.
 But the ISM report noted that manufacturers and suppliers were dealing with an unprecedented number of hurdles in their efforts to meet rising demand.